cs3110/textbook/src/chapters/data/exercises.md

 {{ ex2 | replace("%%NAME%%", "list max exn")}}

-Write a function `list_max : int list -> int` that returns the maximum integer in a list, or raises `Failure "list_max"` if the list is empty.
+Write a function `list_max : int list -> int` that returns the maximum integer in a list, or raises `Failure "empty"` if the list is empty.

 <!--------------------------------------------------------------------------->
 {{ ex2 | replace("%%NAME%%", "list max exn string")}}